k9w/instructions/webservers/httpdOpenBSD.md

 ## Configuration

-Ensure your domain registrar or DNS provider's A record for your domain points to the correct IP address.
-If you want an alias such as www.example.com, letsencrypt (which we we will use for TLS certs) requires a separate A record for it.

-On the server, consider adding your user to the `daemon` group, so that you can edit content in `/var/www` without root or doas.
+### Localhost or IP address only

 OpenBSD httpd requires
 [/etc/httpd.conf](https://man.openbsd.org/httpd.conf) to exist and contain at least one server \{\} block and listen address.
-The default root folder is '/var/www/htdocs'.

-For a public server instance with no DNS or TLS, you can specify its public IP address or the network interface name, such as vio0, found via ifconfig.
+Serve http on network interface `vio0` and listen on port 80 with default root folder `/var/www/htdocs`.

 ```
 server "vio0" {